How to Fix Windows 10 Stuck on Repairing Disk Errors

 the-error-details

-Part 2: How to Quickly Fix Windows 10 Stuck on Repairing Disk Errors?
+Part 2: How to Safely Fix Windows 10 Stuck on Repairing Disk Errors

 Method 1.
-Restart From Safe Mode With Networking
+Boot into Safe Mode with Networking to Clear Errors

 select-startup-settings